-- Defer taxes on capital gains reinvested in a QOF until December 31, 2026 or the date on which the Opportunity Zone investment is disposed of, whichever is earlier.
+- Defer taxes on capital gains reinvested in a Qualified Opportunity Fund until December 31, 2026 or the date on which the Opportunity Zone investment is disposed of, whichever is earlier.

-- Eliminate tax on capital gains from the Qualified Opportunity Fund investment if it is held for at least 10 years.3
+- Eliminate tax on capital gains from the Qualified Opportunity Fund investment if it is held for at least 10 years.

 How to begin investing in Opportunity Zones

-The regulatory outlines of the Opportunity Zones program require an experienced team to ensure the combined success of the underlying real estate investments and the QOF structure.4
+The regulatory outlines of the Opportunity Zones program require an experienced team to ensure the combined success of the underlying real estate investments and the Qualified Opportunity Fund structure.

-In its approach to investing in Opportunity Zones, Cadre uses a strategy of proactive market selection, working with top-tier operating partners, and serving as an active fiduciary for our investor partnerships.
+In its approach to investing in Opportunity Zones, Cadre uses a strategy of proactive market selection, working with experienced operating partners, and serving as an active investment manager for our investor partnerships.
 We believe the optimal Opportunity Zone investment strategy and deal structure align with our existing approach.